deleonja/pwf2021_qml/README.md

-# 2021 PWF "Quantum machine learning" course
-Exercises solved of the 2021 PWF course "Quantum Machine Learning".

-To see the manuscript of solutions of the theoretical exercises [click here](https://drive.google.com/drive/folders/17xSlCGaw-tc5OacKCEGLR6g0IozpY1Xj?usp=sharing) to fo the Google Drive folder with the PDF file "theoreical_exercises.pdf".
+## __2021 ICTP-PWF course "Quantum machine learning"__
+### __Author:__José Alfredo de León

+##### Repository's description:
+Solutions of the theoretical and practical exercises of the Quantum Machine Learning course.
+See the assignment sheets [here](https://drive.google.com/drive/folders/1zpPSu8cwVR6TyY89qVWsD0z9pTTNLYc8?usp=sharing).

+##### What you will find in this repository:
+1. Tex files of the manuscript with my solutions to the theoretical exercises.
+Main Tex file is 'theoretical_exercises.tex'.
+For the PDF of the manuscript [click here](https://drive.google.com/file/d/1rKT29VPIzJ53qi8QGrLxWgGs0A0IJN4i/view?usp=sharing).
+2. Mathematica notebooks used to solve selected theoretical exercises.
+3. Jupyter notebook with my solutions to the practical exercises.